 • Airfare: You will be responsible for your own airfare to and from Kauai.
 Lihue is the only major airport on Kauai (LIH)

 The cost of this workshop includes only that which is covered in the the “What’s included” section of this page.
-A non refundable fee of $600 dollars is required to reserve your spot on the workshop.
-Full payment is required thirty days before the workshop starts.
-Trip insurance is strongly encouraged in case you have to cancel or unlikely event that the workshop gets cancelled due to weather or any other unforeseen circumstances.
+A down payment of $600 dollars is required to reserve your spot on the workshop.
+Full payment is required no later than ninety days before the workshop starts.
+Trip insurance is strongly encouraged in case you have to cancel.
+Insurance will also protect you in the unlikely event that the workshop gets cancelled due to weather or any other unforeseen circumstances.

 This workshop is open to photographers of all skill levels.

-• Camera: You’ll want a DSLR or mirrorless camera with interchangeable lenses.
+• Camera: To get the most out of this workshop you’ll want to bring a camera with interchangeable lenses.

 • Lenses: Ultra Wide (16-35mm on full frame or 10-24mm on crop sensor) Mid Range (24-70mm or 18-55mm on crop sensor) Telephoto (70 -200mm or 100-400mm on full frame 18-140mm on crop sensor)